rjstevick/NBayTNCoystersAnalysis/README.md

 1. 16S rRNA taxonomy results
 2. LefSe analysis results for the 16S rRNA taxa at the order level
 3. Metatranscriptomic annotation taxonomy results with RefSeq
-4. Metatranscriptomic annotation taxonomy results with Kraken (_RefSeq is used in the publication since we obtained higher annotation rates_)
+4. Metatranscriptomic annotation taxonomy results with Kraken (_RefSeq is used in the publication since we obtained higher annotation rates_
-#### Rscripts
-Each script is named for the figures it creates.
-All statistical analyses and plotting commands are included.